Bgood12/PathfinderCampaignNotes/World Building/Organizations/Ekeko Consortium.md

-An unscrupulous multinational trade organization based in [[Fascist Fantasy Iberia]]
+An unscrupulous multinational trade organization based in [[Veriduna]]